hax4dazy/SDShrekup/README.md

 * Reporting a bug
 * Suggesting a feature
 * Suggesting a new package
-* Requesting a package be removed Homebrew SD setup
+* Requesting a package be removed Homebrew SD Shrek
 * Reporting a redistribution clause license violation for a rehosted package
 * Any other issue with the site or it's packages